-In 2000, we observed that all the developing parts of the world saw malnutrition decrease; affecting now less than 10% of the population (instead of 33% 30 years ago), but sub-Saharan Africa.
+In 2000, we observed that malnutrition decreased in all developing world regions; affecting now less than 10% of the population (instead of 33% 30 years ago), except in sub-Saharan Africa.

 Yet, this part of the world sits on arable lands, water, sun and has workforce.
-Thus, we should apply the successful models that has been apply elsewhere, creating powerful fully integrated operations and prices mechanisms ensuring farmers a stable income.
+Thus, we should apply the successful models that have been applied elsewhere, creating powerful fully-integrated operations and prices mechanisms ensuring growers a stable income.

-For the ADVENS Group, this is an appropriate moment: For 40 years, there has been a drop in real prices of agricultural productions estimated to 56% between 1961 and 2007 by the World Bank, due to the excess of supply over the supply over demand.
+For the ADVENS Group, this is an appropriate moment: since 40 years, there has been a drop in real prices of agricultural productions estimated to 56% between 1961 and 2007 by the World Bank, due to the excess of supply over demand.

 Nowadays, the long-term trend is on the rise since market terms are reversed.
-The promotion of the available lands in South Sahara is the only way to eradicate malnutrition in Africa and worldwide.
+The promotion of the lands available in the South Sahara is the only way to eradicate malnutrition in Africa and worldwide.

 Independent and complementary sectors

-The ADVENS Group is one of the rare independent group whose activities are paying 25 million of farmers and their families spread in the main countries of the Western and Central African sub Regions.
+The ADVENS Group is one of the rare independent groups whose activities generating incomes to 25 million growers and their families, distributed in the main countries of the Western and Central African Sub Rregions.

-Its subsidiaries are established in the main available watersheds of arable lands, which enhancement is essential for local and global food consumption satisfaction while respecting environmental concerns.
+Its subsidiaries are set up in the main available watersheds of arable lands, whose development is essential for thd satisfaction of local and global food consumption while complying with environmental concerns.

-The ADVENS Group is in position to actively accompany the sustainable restructuring of the subsidiaries.
-It can implement valuable cotton/ subsistence synergies: cereal, oleaginous, animal feed production, farmers training, logistics (field- port of shipment transportation then to final customer).
+The ADVENS Group is in position to actively accompany the sustainable revamping of subsidiaries.
+It can implement valuable cotton/ subsistence synergies: cereal, oleaginous, animal feed production, farmers training, logistics (field – transport to the shipment port then to the final customer).

-The ADVENS Group ensure, in a long-term vision, profitably investments and regular income for the farmers.
+The ADVENS Group ensures, in a long-term vision, profitable investments and regular income to growers.

-The ADVENS Group establishes partnerships with the States, the economic interests involved: farmers’ organizations, private stakeholders form the farming sector, and international groups providing their expertise and funding.
+The ADVENS Group builds partnerships with the States, the economic interests involved: farmers organizations, private stakeholders form the farming sector, and international groups providing their expertise and funding.

 Trading and Logistics

-From a trading activity aimed to put through customers and agricultural producers, the ADVENS Group positioned itself since mid-2000 on the peanut, rail transport and cotton sector, rapidly becoming a real industrial fully integrated operator in those sectors.
-Since 2011, the ADVENS Group is refocusing its activity on cotton.
+From a trading activity aimed to put through customers and agricultural growers, the ADVENS Group positioned itself since the mid-2000s on the peanut, rail transport and cotton sectors, rapidly becoming a true industrial fully-integrated operator in those sectors.
+Since 2011, the ADVENS Group has been refocusing its activity on the cotton activity.

-The ADVENS Group through its subsidiary GEOCOTON, is a major industrial operator in Africa with a fully integrated chain.
-He is also the business and industrial partner of the biggest African cotton companies.
+Through its subsidiary GEOCOTON, the ADVENS Group is a major industrial operator in Africa with a fully-integrated operation.
+He is also the trade and industrial partner of the biggest African cotton companies.

 Engineering & Supplies

-From research and development to technical support, the ADVENS Group gets involved in every step of the cotton industry.
-With its subsidiaries GEOCOTON and SOSEA, the ADVENS group can conceive, build and support the development of any industrial project.
+From research and development to technical support, the ADVENS Group has been involving in every step of the cotton industry.
+With its subsidiaries GEOCOTON and SOSEA, the ADVENS group can conceive, build and support the development of industrial projects.